cellgeni/nf-cellbender/README.md

 `main` - this branch contains the script for running cellbender on the FARM using Nextflow command line

-`nextflow-tower` - this branch conrains the script for running cellbender on the FARM using Nextflow Tower
+`nextflow-tower` - this branch contains the script for running cellbender on the FARM using Nextflow Tower

 ## Contents of Repo: